 The man crouches for a long while, eyeing the drone up.
 He notices the primary camera immediately, and the secondary camera cluster within another few seconds.
 He appears to have some seniority: he wears a grey suit, not lab clothes, and his ID pass can be read to say "Director".
 Then, a lab assistant shows up, and he directs them to sever the power and data cables.
 The assistant dons heavy duty rubber gloves, and does the job with insulated bolt cutters, while the director holds the drone down.

 The drone reappears a week later.
 The drone is mostly disabled, stripped of components, making only a shell.
-There is a message attached to it, an enveloped containing a wodge of paper.
+There is a message attached to it, an envelope containing a wodge of paper.
 The message says,